blevinstein/Ultimate/Readme.md

   - React to other potential interceptors
   - React to stall count
   - Different throw types, incl. release positions offset
+  - Pump fake?
+  - Is there a good way to show pivot foot movement?
+Look at basketball games?
 - Cutter behavior
   - React to stall count
   - Dump cut